Feeling like you’ve been on the hamster wheel of yo-yo diets since you were young? You’re not alone.

 expand your healthy food palate

-Healthy food is so much more than just plain chicken and broccoli, but you’ll have to get into the kitchen to discover that.
+Healthy food is so much more than just plain chicken and broccoli, and a basic multivitamin alone definitely won't cut it, but you’ll have to get into the kitchen to discover that.

 “Beyond at-home cooking delivery kits and online classes, consider some local restaurants to tap into your culinary talents,” says Cifelli.
 “Simply finding ways to really enjoy nutritious food will create a healthy and fun relationship with your diet.”